8 Best Homeowners Insurance Companies in Maryland of 2025

 Branch Financial: Best for Flexibility When Buying a Policy

-Branch Financial is new to the insurance industry, having been founded in 2017.
-Branch offers homeowners insurance, renters, and auto policies, as well as umbrella liability policies.
+Branch Financial is new to the insurance industry, founded in 2017.
+Branch offers homeowners insurance, renters, auto policies, and umbrella liability policies.

-Because it is powered by AI, Branch is primarily an online company.
+Because AI powers it, Branch is primarily an online company.

 So, it’s like its more famous insurance counterpart, Lemonade.
 However, Lemonade is only available digitally and does not have any reps or agents.